Fostering Academics, Mentoring Excellence

 MSU FAME (formerly Foster Youth Alumni Services) was organized in 2007 by Dr. Angelique Day, herself an alumna of the foster care system.
 The program was created for two main reasons: to increase the educational outcomes of young people who age out of foster care and to ensure that once they are an MSU student they receive the support they need so that they graduate.

-Dr. John Seita is FAME Program Director, Andrea Martineau is program coordinator and lead life skills coach.
-In addition, there are three social work interns on the team and many university and community volunteers, agency professionals, and foster care alumni have contributed valuable time and resources to the program.
+Andrea Martineau is program coordinator and lead life skills coach.
+In addition, there is a Part-time Associate Life Skills Coach and three social work interns on the team.
+Many university and community volunteers, agency professionals, and foster care alumni have contributed valuable time and resources to the program.

 FAME is one of the School's Community Programs, all of which provide service, outreach, and teaching through field education placements, can serve as sites to develop best practices, and provide research opportunities to study program development and sustainability, among other topics.